switchboard-xyz/solana-sdk/website/api/switchboardv2-cli/_aggregator.md

 ARGUMENTS
-  AGGREGATORKEY  public key of the aggregator account NEWAUTHORITY   public key of an existing job account to remove from an aggregator
+  AGGREGATORKEY  public key of the aggregator account NEWAUTHORITY   keypair path of new authority

 OPTIONS
   -a, --currentAuthority=currentAuthority  alternate keypair that is the authority for the aggregator